IntegratedMind19/BTC-Volatility-Forecast/knowledge_base/output_format.md

 7. Overall Summary
 8. Metadata

-(maintain the section name)

-Return one JSON object with exactly these fields:
+Return one JSON object with exactly these fields (do not change the naming):

-{
-  "forecast_summary": string,
+{"forecast_summary": string,
   "feature_interpretation": string,
   "historical_trend_overview": string,
   "market_context": string,
   "confidence": string,
   "model_limitations": string,
   "overall_summary": string,
-  "metadata": string
+  "metadata": string}

-}
+Ensure that the JSON object is loadable.
+Do not put leading or trailing "\n" or "\" when starting or finishing a field.
+In other words, ensure the JSON produced is parsable/loadable.

 ---